 Our shoulder and elbow surgeons are highly skilled in the use of these new surgery techniques to ensure patients have the best possible experience.
 Some of the specific techniques that we offer at Wake Orthopaedics include:

 Allowing for the best patient outcome is our goal at Wake Orthopaedics –– that’s why we’re dedicated to following and maintaining positive progress throughout your treatment and recovery.

 At Wake Orthopaedics, our orthopedic specialists are experts at finding ways to reduce pain and improve your quality of life.
-Whether you’re suffering from shoulder pain or looking for tennis elbow treatment in Raleigh, Cary, Brier Creek or Garner, we can offer you the best orthopedic care in the area.
+Whether you’re suffering from shoulder pain or looking for tennis elbow treatment in Apex, Brier Creek, Cary, Garner, North Raleigh or Raleigh, we can offer you the best orthopedic care in the area.
 From common to complex disorders and injuries, we have the skills and years of experience to improve your mobility.